byuicampuscd/gamification-space/README.md

 ## BEFORE adding to a course

 Line 170 of the controller.js refers to a Unique Course Identifier.
 This course identifier must be changed to reflect the identifier for the course you will be adding the tool to.
-To do this, navigate to "Manage Files" and copy the bolded directory at top (content > enforced > IDENTIFIER.
+To do this, navigate to "Manage Files" and copy the bolded directory at top (content > enforced > IDENTIFIER).

 > baseURL: "/content/enforced/10011-Joshua-McKinney-Sandbox-CO/gamificationSpace/"